bruvellu/terebratalia-wnts/2-text/wnt.md

 To characterize the Wnt complement of the brachiopod *Terebratalia transversa*, we surveyed a reference transcriptome of the species for Wnt genes using similarity searches with known Wnt genes from other animals.
 We identified 13 Wnt genes with representatives of 12 of the 13 Wnt subfamilies (@fig:wnt-tree).
 *T. transversa* is missing *wnt3*, a gene known to have been lost in Protostomia [@Cho2010-eb; @Janssen2010-dc], and has two copies of *wnt1*.
-One of the *wnt1* paralogs---named hereafter *wnt1t*---is highly divergent at the sequence level compared to other *wnt1* orthologs across bilaterians, and our phylogenetic analysis suggests it originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
+One of the *wnt1* paralogs---named hereafter *wnt1t*---has a conserved Wnt domain, but is highly divergent at the sequence level compared to other *wnt1* orthologs across bilaterians (@fig:domains).
+Our phylogenetic analysis suggests that this paralog originated via a lineage-specific duplication within *T. transversa* or rhynchonelliform brachiopods (@fig:wnt1-tree).
 Besides the loss of *wnt3* and duplication of *wnt1*, *T. transversa* shows a single representative ortholog for the remaining subfamilies, suggesting that the ancestral repertoire of metazoan Wnt genes remained largely conserved.

 <!--TODO: cite @prudhomme2002?-->